sparkutils/testless/README.md

 On Databricks a usable path might be: /dbfs/databricks/testless

-All detected frameless test suites will be run with the summary (as of 11.03 against testless_0.17.0-3.5.1_14.3.dbr_3.5_2.12-0.0.1-SNAPSHOT):
+All detected frameless test suites will be run with the summary (as of 14.03 against testless_0.17.0-3.5.1_14.3.dbr_3.5_2.12-0.0.1-SNAPSHOT):

 ```
-Run completed in 47 minutes, 0 seconds.
+Run completed in 47 minutes, 53 seconds.
 Total number of tests run: 450
 Suites: completed 85, aborted 0
-Tests: succeeded 448, failed 2, canceled 0, ignored 0, pending 0
+Tests: succeeded 450, failed 0, canceled 0, ignored 0, pending 0
-*** 2 TESTS FAILED ***
+All tests passed.
 ```

 If there are class cast or classnotfounds's etc. please raise an issue describing the target platform and full testless jar name used.
 It's more than possible some test scope jar is missing for that combination.

+### On Databricks it dies after tests so I can't see logs in the cell

+This is why the Driver logs should be open, after the job dies and the driver node restarts you can download the stdout to look for the passes.

 ### Extra Args or a single test